lmglmg/predavanje-c-i-cpp-nisu-ista-stvar/PRESENTATION.md

 ## Zašto ovo predavanje?

 - "C/C++"
-- Predrasude [FILL]
+- Predrasude:
+  - Prvo treba naučiti C a onda C++
+  - C++ je objektno orijentiran jezik
+  - Potreban je programski jezik niske razine da se ostvare dobre performanse

 ---

 ## C++

-- "C++ is a general-purpose programming language emphasizing the design and use of type-rich,lightweight  abstractions."
+- "C++ is a general-purpose programming language emphasizing the design and use of type-rich, lightweight abstractions."
   - _The C++ Programming Language (4th Edition) - Bjarne Stroustrup_
 - Zero-overhead principle
   - "What you don’t use, you don’t pay for.
-And further: What you do use, you couldn’t hand code any better."
+And further: What you do use, you couldn’t hand code any better." - _Foundations of C++, Bjarne Stroustrup_

 ---